BU-KABlab/PANDA-BEAR/documentation/WIP Construction.md

 For purchased parts please see [Bill of Materials (BOM)](documents/bom.md) for a parts list.
 It includes estimated prices and possible vendors to obtain the parts from (biased towards United States).

-For 3D-Printed parts please see [3d files](files/3d_printed_parts.md)
+For 3D-Printed parts please see [3D files](3D-prints)

 # Constructing the Process Automation Widget (PAW)

 The PANDA's PAW is what physically performs all of the physical actions the SDL offers.
-It is also the location of most of the system's scientific hardware.
+It is also the location of most of the system's experiment-related instrumentation (i.e., supporting electrodes, camera, electromagnet, lighting for contact angle and in process images, pipette, etc.).

 3D Printed Parts:

 - [ ] Body
-- [ ] Lightring layer 01
-- [ ] Lightring layer 02
+- [ ] Lightring
 - [ ] Electrode mount
-  - [ ] Arm
+  - [ ] Base
-  - [ ] Housing
+  - [ ] Front
   - [ ] Clips
 - [ ] Pipette mount
-- [ ] Magnet mount
-- [ ] Camera mount
+- [ ] Electromagnet mount

 Purchased Parts:
 - [ ] Arduino Uno R3